 Holiday / National holiday

-The following are the dates for holidays from 2019.
+The following are the dates for holidays from 2020.
 There are many national holidays related to Christianity.
-Holidays with dates that vary by year are marked with an asterisk (*).
+Note that some national holidays fall on different days, depending on the year.

 The official language is Spanish, but indigenous people living in Mexico each have their own language.
 Many people can speak English in such places as Cancun and Los Cabos.